jupyter-server/jupyter_server/docs/source/other/full-config.rst

 GatewayClient.connect_timeout : Float
-    Default: ``60.0``
+    Default: ``40.0``

     The time allowed for HTTP connection establishment with the Gateway server.
             (JUPYTER_GATEWAY_CONNECT_TIMEOUT env var)

 GatewayClient.env_whitelist : Unicode
     Default: ``''``

     A comma-separated list of environment variable names that will be included, along with their values, in the kernel startup request.
 The corresponding `env_whitelist` configuration value must also be set on the Gateway server - since that configuration value indicates which environmental values to make available to the kernel.
 (JUPYTER_GATEWAY_ENV_WHITELIST env var)

+GatewayClient.gateway_retry_interval : Float
+    Default: ``1.0``

+    The time allowed for HTTP reconnection with the Gateway server for the first time.
+                Next will be JUPYTER_GATEWAY_RETRY_INTERVAL multiplied by two in factor of numbers of retries but less than JUPYTER_GATEWAY_RETRY_INTERVAL_MAX.
+                (JUPYTER_GATEWAY_RETRY_INTERVAL env var)

+GatewayClient.gateway_retry_interval_max : Float
+    Default: ``30.0``

+    The maximum time allowed for HTTP reconnection retry with the Gateway server.
+                (JUPYTER_GATEWAY_RETRY_INTERVAL_MAX env var)

+GatewayClient.gateway_retry_max : Int
+    Default: ``5``

+    The maximum retries allowed for HTTP reconnection with the Gateway server.
+                (JUPYTER_GATEWAY_RETRY_MAX env var)

 GatewayClient.headers : Unicode
     Default: ``'{}'``

     Additional HTTP headers to pass on the request.
 This value will be converted to a dict.
               (JUPYTER_GATEWAY_HEADERS env var)

 GatewayClient.http_pwd : Unicode